StockNews.com Initiates Coverage on Ashford (NYSE:AINC)

-StockNews.com initiated coverage on shares of Ashford (NYSE:AINC – Get Rating) in a research report report published on Tuesday.
-The firm issued a buy rating on the stock.
+Analysts at StockNews.com began coverage on shares of Ashford (NYSE:AINC – Get Rating) in a research report issued to clients and investors on Wednesday.
+The brokerage set a “buy” rating on the stock.

 Ashford Company Profile